 1 gal. plastic bucket (some use a playmate type cooler).

 About 4-7 washcloths.

-Fill bucket 1/2 full of ice, pour 3/4 bottle of "spirits of ammonia" into bucket for each gallon, fill the rest of bucket with water and mix.
-Place washcloths into bucket and stir around a couple of times.
-When player comes off field and into dugout area, pick up washcloth, wring out excess and wipe down arms, face (DON'T suck on washcloth), neck (front and back), shoulders, chest, etc. It really is effective while held on back of neck, especially "catchers" and "pitchers".
-And please don't inhale to a great degree, only mildly.
+Fill bucket 1/2 full of ice, pour 3/4 bottle of “spirits of ammonia” into a bucket for each gallon, fill the rest of the bucket with water, and mix.
+Place washcloths into the bucket and stir around a couple of times.
+When the player comes off the field and into the dugout area, pick up the washcloth, wring out excess and wipe down arms, face (DON’T suck on washcloth), neck (front and back), shoulders, chest, etc. It really is effective while held on the back of the neck, especially for catchers and pitchers.
+And please don’t inhale to a great degree, only mildly.
 Do this between innings.
-Next day, team will be begging for it.
+The next day, your team will be begging for it.

 A reader left a comment saying it might be worth searching a drug store for Murray & Lanman Florida Water Cologne New York for the same type of relief.
 If I can find the recipe I will add it to this article.